Code Enforcement/Neighborhood Preservation Program

 If you are interested in improving and preserving the quality of life in your neighborhood, there are several ways to do so.
 Whether it be establishing a neighborhood group to discuss neighborhood issues and establishing priorities, becoming a neighborhood advocate to work with your neighbors and the City to help address these issues, or by simply educating yourself on what the City standards are and how to be a good neighbor, the Neighborhood Preservation Program can help you to help improve your neighborhood.

-For more information on Neighborhood Preservation, contact Senior Code Enforcement Officer Mike Fuentes at (714) 536-5261.
+For more information on Neighborhood Preservation, contact Senior Code Enforcement Officer Rich Massi at (714)374-5387.

 Automated, basic Code Enforcement case information now available 24 hours a day, 7 days a week